 We are in the C. Gordon King Centre in Cobourg, a short walk from downtown and the waterfront, sharing a building space with the Cobourg Public Library.

-We are constructing a new Northumberland County Archives facility in Cobourg, scheduled to open in 2022.
-Our Archives will share an innovative new building space with the County’s long-term care facility.
-We will have an expanded reading room, program space, storage rooms, and conservation lab.
+We are constructing a new Northumberland County Archives and Museum facility in Cobourg, scheduled to open by the end of 2022.
+NCAM will share an innovative new building space with the County’s long-term care facility.
+We will have an expanded reading room, program space, collections storage , and conservation lab.
 We are excited to collaborate with our community partners to ensure a future for our past.